biodiversity-exploratories-synthesis/Synthesis_tutorials/mixed_effects_models.md

 # Plotting

-ggeffects package :
+ggeffects package: …will add text…

+## Note on different packages

-From R buddy : **Abiel** *: was investigating the use of the ggeffects package for visualisation of mixed model results.
+A colleague in our lab was investigating the use of the ggeffects package for visualisation of mixed model results.
 He spent quite some time investigating this, and therefore wanted to share with us, as many of us are using mixed effects models.
 While the effects package does